mattstruble/furcate-cli/README.md

     app.run()
 ```

+#### Persistence

+Furcate offers persistence between runs by saving configuration and run outputs to `[log_dir]/run_data.csv`.
+If Furcate
+detects this file on startup it will ignore any already existing runs when going through the configuration permuatations.

+#### Live Updates

+While running Furcate periodically checks the configuration file for any changes.
+If any changes are detected Furcate
+will automatically recalculate the permutations while making sure to exclude already completed calculations.
+This can be
+used to add, or remove, permutations without needing to restart Furcate.

 ## Output

 Furcate will create a folder within the log directory per configuration, containing all of the thread's output,